NASA orbited the Earth, landed on the Moon, explored Mars. Now it has to survive SpaceX

 Star Trek at 50: For 50 years, the Star Trek franchise has made history with its vision of the future.

-Discuss: NASA turns 60, and it's reinventing itself for the SpaceX era
+Discuss: On NASA's 60th birthday, it's reinventing itself for the SpaceX era

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.